Awards and Grants

 AATF Convention Travel Award

-- This award is intended to provide assistance for AATF members traveling to the 93rd annual AATF Convention, July 15-18 in Trois-Rivières, Québec.
+- This award is intended to provide assistance for AATF members traveling to the 96th annual AATF Convention, July 23-26, 2023 in Trois-Rivières, Québec.
 We will award up to two Travel Awards to AATF members to help defray the cost of attending the convention.
 Applicants may receive the travel award only once every five years.
-Priority will be given to applicants from AATF Regions VII (West Central), VIII (Southwest), and IX (Northwest) and to members who have never attended an AATF convention.
+Priority will be given to applicants from AATF Regions VII (South Central) and IX (Northwest) and to members who have never attended an AATF convention.

 - Award amount: $1000 + complimentary full convention registration (includes 3 meals, workshop, and walking tour; does not include excursions).
 The full amount will be paid upon presentation of a receipt for travel attached to a signed letter agreeing to reimburse the money in the event of nonattendance at the convention.

 - Applicants should submit a one-page description of how they intend to use the experience and also explain their need for travel assistance.
 Recipients of the award will be expected to attend all days of the convention